 Our close-knit department scores consistently high satisfaction rates in National Student Surveys, with a high staff-to-student ratio.
 You will learn through large and small group teaching and within a progressive environment for which the Department of Psychology has been awarded the Athena SWAN Silver Award for efforts to promote equality and women in science.

-- You will study and contribute to topics at the cutting edge of psychological investigation
+- Study and contribute to topics at the cutting-edge of psychological investigation.

 Introduction to Psychological Research

 This module will introduce you to the core aspects of psychological research including how to find, read and interpret psychological papers and how to think critically about research.
 You will cover general aspects of research, including ethical considerations, designs and variables, reliability and validity, and the design of both quantitative and qualitative studies.
 You will be introduced to different types of data and distributions, learning how to describe and analyse data using inferential statistics such as the chi-squared test, independent and repeated t-tests, one-way independent ANOVA, correlational analyses, linear regression, and non-parametric tests.